Bo Jackson: Kansas City Royals

-Jackson began to show his true potential in 1989, when he was voted to start for the American League All-Star team, and was named the game's MVP for his play on both offense and defense.
+Jackson began to show his true potential in 1989, and was voted to start for the American League All-Star team and named the MVP for his play on both offense and defense.
 In the top of the first inning, he caught Pedro Guerrero's two-out line drive to left-center field to save two runs.
 Then he led off the bottom of the first—his first All-Star plate appearance—with a monstrous 448 ft home run against Rick Reuschel of the San Francisco Giants.
 NBC-TV announcer Vin Scully exclaimed, "Look at that one!
 Bo Jackson says hello!"
 Wade Boggs followed with his own home run, making them the first pair in All-Star history to lead off the first inning with back-to-back home runs.
 In the second inning, he beat the throw on a potential double play to drive in the eventual winning run.
 He then stole second base, making him the second player in All-Star Game history to hit a home run and steal a base in the same game (the first was Willie Mays).
-Jackson finished the game with two hits in four at-bats, one run scored, and two RBI.
+Jackson finished the game 2-for-4 with one run scored and two RBI.

-On July 29, 1988, against the Baltimore Orioles, Jackson, batting against Jeff Ballard, attempted to call time out as Ballard was delivering the ball.
-The time-out wasn't granted, but Jackson recovered to swing and hit the pitch over the left-field wall for a home run despite taking one hand off the bat at the beginning of the at bat.

-Jackson's 171 strikeouts in 1989 tied him for 10th most strikeouts in a season for a right-handed batter since 1893.
+In 1989, Jackson batted .256 with 32 home runs and 105 RBI in 135 games.
+His 172 strikeouts tied him for 10th most strikeouts in a season for a right-handed batter since 1893.
 On July 11, 1990, against the Orioles, Jackson performed his famous "wall run", when he caught a ball six strides away from the wall.
 As he caught the ball at full tilt, Jackson looked up and ran three steps along the wall, to avoid impact and the risk of injury from the fence.

 Before Royals games, Jackson used to shoot at a target with a bow and arrow in the Royals clubhouse.

-During the 1990 season, Jackson hit HRs in four consecutive at-bats tying a Major League record (held by several).
-His fourth came off of Randy Johnson after hitting his first three before a stint on the disabled list.
+During the 1990 season, Jackson hit HRs in four consecutive at-bats, tying a Major League record (held by several).
+His fourth came off Randy Johnson, after hitting his first three before a stint on the disabled list.
 Unwilling to pay his $2.375 million salary in 1991 to rehabilitate his football injury, the Royals released Jackson on March 18, 1991.

+On March 13, 2024, the Royals announced that Jackson had been elected to the Royals Hall of Fame and would be inducted before the team's June 29 game against Cleveland.